Ginger Sesame and Almond Broccoli

 Oh, and you can use that exact same technique with Brussels sprouts, too.
 Just sayin’…

-When you are good and ready to eat your broccoli, melt some ghee in a large skillet set over medium heat; add almonds and sesame seeds and cook until golden and fragrant, about 1 minute.
+When you are good and ready to eat your broccoli, heat the olive oil in a large skillet set over medium heat; add almonds and sesame seeds and cook until golden and fragrant, about 1 minute.

 Lower the heat to medium-low, throw in the blanched broccoli, lemon zest, ginger, sesame oil, fish sauce, pepper flakes, salt and pepper and continue cooking until heated through, about 3-5 minutes.